In This Article

 It leads to various symptoms such as loss of control, cravings, and physical dependence.
-These contribute a lot to why alcoholics can't seem to stop themselves from drinking.
+These contribute to why some people can't seem to stop themselves from drinking.

-Chronic alcohol use changes the chemical makeup of your brain, causing you to rely on it not only for pleasure but also to avoid withdrawal symptoms.
+Chronic alcohol use changes the chemical makeup of your brain.
+This causes you to rely on it not only for pleasure but to avoid withdrawal symptoms.

 - Environmental influences (peer pressure and growing up in an alcoholic home)